Ad Auctions for LLMs via Retrieval Augmented Generation: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{brown2020language,anil2023palm,thoppilan2022lamda} have recently gained widespread attention, serving various functions including question answering, content generation, translation, and code completion~\citep{nijkamp2022codegen, fried2022incoder, wang2021gpt, liu2023visual}.
-The emergence of AI-driven assistant models like ChatGPT, Gemini, and Claude has influenced how individuals interact with these technologies, increasingly using them to streamline and enhance their work.
+The emergence of AI-driven assistant models like ChatGPT, Gemini, and Claude has influenced how individuals interact with these technologies, as they increasingly use them to streamline and enhance their work.

 While LLMs provide a fresh way to engage with information, the most advanced models are costly to operate~\citep{minaee2024large}.
 To date, online advertising has been one of the most successful business models of the digital economy.
 Ads support a wide variety of online content and services, ranging from search engines, online publishers, to video content and more.
 However, LLM services today predominantly follow a subscription model~\citep{ChatGPTSubscription}.
 A natural question to ask in this context is whether advertising could support LLMs to alleviate serving costs and charges to users, and what format advertising on LLMs might take.